Ch3rry-Pi3-AI/LLMOps-Digital-Twin__GitHub_Actions/README.md

 }
 ```

-### Stage 2: Check for an Existing GitHub OIDC Provider
+### Step 2: Check for an Existing GitHub OIDC Provider

 From the `terraform/` directory, ensure you are on the **default workspace**: